-If playing singles and doubles on the same day, singles matches must be played each day prior to doubles matches.
-This requirement can be relaxed by the Referee if it is in the best interests of effective scheduling, in particular where it is more appropriate to play main draw doubles prior to consolation singles.
+If playing singles and doubles on the same day, it is preferred that singles matches be played prior to doubles matches.
+Doubles matches can be scheduled prior to singles matches if it is in the best interests of effective scheduling, in particular where it is more appropriate to play main draw doubles prior to consolation singles.
+It may also be more appropriate where tournaments are trying to encourage more players to compete in doubles events.